olofsmik/fake-news-detector/README.md

 Pseudocode:
 * Read in both real news and fake news and remove unnecessary elements in the data to make it easier to work with.
-* Convert text into numerical values using techniques like TF-IDF (Term Frequency-Inverse Document Frequency)
+* Convert text into numerical values using techniques like TF-IDF (Term Frequency-Inverse Document Frequency).
 * Train-Test Split: Split your dataset into training and testing subsets.
 * Train the Model: Feed the preprocessed data to the selected model.
-Ensure the model learns to differentiate between real and fake news
+Ensure the model learns to differentiate between real and fake news.
-* Predict the score
+* Predict the score.

 ## Challenges
 The detector may perform well on news articles that follow a similar structure and language but there will be limitation on less structured content (e.g., social media posts).